SwedbankPay/developer.swedbankpay.com/_includes/payment-url.md

 For our Seamless Views, the field called `paymentUrl` will be used when the payer is redirected out of the Seamless View (the `iframe`).
 The payer is redirected out of frame when selecting payment instruments which trigger SCA.
-This includes 3-D Secure card payments, credit account, invoice, MobilePay, monthly invoice payments, Trustly and Vipps.
+This includes 3-D Secure card payments, installment account, invoice, MobilePay, monthly invoice payments, Trustly and Vipps.

 The URL should represent the page of where the {{ entity }} Seamless View was